 Threat intelligence, while its own pillar of proactive cybersecurity, can also play a key role in vulnerability management, helping organisations understand what vulnerabilities exist and the risk they play within the organisation’s environment.

 Vulnerability Management and Arctic Wolf

 Achieving strong vulnerability management alone is no easy task.
-Whether it’s through a shortage of skills, personnel, or time, too many organizations are in a place where vulnerability management falls by the wayside.
+Whether it’s through a shortage of skills, personnel, or time, too many organisations are in a place where vulnerability management falls by the wayside.
 They’re stuck in a cycle of reacting to immediate threats, and are unable to take proactive measures to harden their environment.
 A partnership with a security operations solutions provider helps solve this issue while providing support, expertise, and hands-on-keyboards.